zcaudate/foundation-base/README.md

 Please see setup for [the testing environment](https://github.com/zcaudate/infra-testing/blob/main/infra/Dockerfile_foundation) which builds the docker container that is running the [base tests](https://github.com/zcaudate/foundation-ci/actions/workflows/test-base.yml).
 VNC is not needed for desktop testing.

+### installation

+To run all test:

+> git clone git@github.com:zcaudate/foundation-base.git
+> cd foundation-base
+> lein test

+Currently clojars deploy is broken.
+To install jars to `.m2` for use in other projects run:

+> lein install

 ### std.lang - overview

 [std.lang](https://github.com/zcaudate/foundation-base/blob/main/src/std/lang.clj) started off as an experimental snippet generator to run bits of lua code on openresty.
 I was looking around for a lightweight alternative to clojure servers and made the decision because of [this epic rant](https://github.com/zcaudate/foundation-base/discussions/4) on Quora.